Logger#

 GPU Metric Logging#

 NeMo RL monitors GPU memory and utilization through system metrics exposed by Ray nodes.
-While Ray makes these metrics available for tools like Prometheus, NeMo RL directly polls GPU memory and utilization data and logs them to TensorBoard and/or WandB.
+While Ray makes these metrics available for tools like Prometheus, NeMo RL directly polls GPU memory and utilization data and logs them to TensorBoard, WandB, and/or MLflow.

-This approach allows us to offer the same GPU metric tracking on all loggers (not just Wandb) and simplifies the implementation greatly.
+This approach allows us to offer the same GPU metric tracking on all loggers and simplifies the implementation greatly.

 This feature is enabled with the monitor_gpus configuration parameter.
 The frequency of data collection and flushing to the loggers is controlled by the gpu_collection_interval and gpu_flush_interval parameters, both specified in seconds.